 itBit also has one of the best FAQ databases and offers an extensive education library.

 Support is also available via Whatsapp at (+65) 8428 3877 or through email at firstname.lastname@example.org.

 itBit has earned the right to be considered a top US exchange and for a good reason.
-It is the only Bitcoin exchange in the world that has been federally regulated and offers exchange service in all 50 states of USA.
+It is the only Bitcoin exchange in the world that has been federally regulated and offers exchange services in all 50 states of the USA.
 Their fees are competitive and the trading platform’s liquidity is good in all currency pairs.

-Ultimately, itBit is a highly-regulated and insured bitcoin exchange catering to active traders and institutions, and its services are particularly appealing to those who routinely make trades over 100 BTC in value, or anyone who trades more than 2500 BTC per month.
+Ultimately, itBit is a highly–regulated and insured bitcoin exchange catering to active traders and institutions, and its services are particularly appealing to those who routinely make trades over 100 BTC in value or anyone who trades more than 2500 BTC per month.